Making films without breaking the bank

 Who is this course for:

+Whether you’ve never picked up a camera or made several short films, this course is for anybody who as a story to tell.
 This course is available to filmmakers and producers worldwide.
 Everything in this course can be universally applied to your film.

 Schedule:

-This course runs virtually on Zoom every Wednesday evening (6-9pm EST) in August (August 6, 13, 20, 27)
+This course runs virtually on Zoom every Tuesday evening (6-9pm EST) from May 12 - July 28

-Approximately 12 hours in total.
+Approximately 36 hours in total.

 All classes will be recorded and available to download for future reference.